+- 1. Be polite, kind, thoughtful

-- 1. Show respect and good manners at all times. - 2.
-Follow instructions with thought and care. - 3.
-Care for everyone and everything.
+- 2. Follow instructions

+- 3. Care for everyone and everything

 These rules will be clearly displayed around the school.

 Our rules are expressed positively, and pupils spend time exploring in an ageappropriate way what the expectations mean through a variety of ways e.g., stories, Circle Time, drama, dance, art, PSHE, TIS activities, etc.